ConquestSolutions/Conquest-Extensions/README.md

 ###7.
 Create A DataGrid
 Uses the button to run a query of tblSystem, then displays a DataGrid with all the returned data.

+###8.
+Hide or Disable Menu Items
+Hides or disables menu items based upon whether the user is an admin or not.
+You can use user roles to define more complex conditions.

 Functionality in Conquest used in examples is documented here: [API](API.txt)